1945 Atlantic hurricane season: Tropical Storm Eight

 Another short-lived tropical storm was first identified about 195 mi east of Guadeloupe by 12:00 UTC on September 9.
-Data from a reconnaissance aircraft indicated the storm intensified slightly to attain winds of 60 mph by early the next day, in spite of a poorly-defined circulation center.
+Data from a reconnaissance aircraft indicated the storm intensified slightly to attain winds of 60 mph by early the next day, in spite of a poorly defined circulation center.
 It tracked northwest and then north, passing within 130 mi of Bermuda before dissipating around 18:00 UTC on September 12.

 Hurricane Nine

-The Homestead Florida Hurricane of 1945

 The most powerful cyclone of the season was first noted as an intensifying hurricane east of the Leeward Islands early on September 12.
 It moved steadily west-northwest, passing north of Puerto Rico as a Category 2 hurricane and moving through the Turks and Caicos Islands at Category 3 intensity.
 The mature storm attained its peak as a Category 4 hurricane with winds of 130 mph after crossing Andros, Bahamas and soon began a gradual west-northwest turn.
 It moved ashore the northern end of Key Largo at 19:30 UTC on September 15, progressing into mainland Florida near Homestead, and whereupon the cyclone became the third strongest hurricane to hit Miami-Dade County, Florida on record.
 The system then curved north throughout the central portions of the state before emerging offshore and making a second landfall near Savannah, Georgia, with winds of 70 mph.
 A continued northward track brought the cyclone into the South Atlantic States, where it completed extratropical transition roughly 50 mi east-northeast of Danville, Virginia.
 The post-tropical cyclone fluctuated in strength and was last noted east of Newfoundland on September 20.

 On Grand Turk Island, up to three quarters of the structures there were demolished and the remainder sustained at least minimal damage.
 Heavy damage occurred on Long Island, Bahamas as well.
 Reports suggested that up to 22 people may have been killed across the Turks and Caicos Islands.
 In Florida, the highest measured wind gust topped 138 mph at Carysfort Reef Light.
 A total of 1,632 residences were destroyed while an additional 5,372 others received damage, particularly near the landfall point in Homestead.
 Naval Air Station Richmond suffered catastrophic losses when high winds ignited a fire that engulfed 25 blimps, 366 airplanes, and 150 automobiles across three hangars.
 Although the station's weather equipment failed, an inspection of the hurricane's damage led to the conclusion that gusts may have reached 150 mph there.
 Throughout the remainder of the state, communications were severed by downed telephone lines, crops were ruined, thousands of livestock were killed, and 4 people perished.
 The overall coast of damage reached $60 million.
 Farther north across the Carolinas, the cyclone inundated a region affected by heavy precipitation in the days before.
 The Cape Fear River crested at its highest level on record, 68.9 ft, flooding large sections of crop lands and adjacent homes.
 In Richmond County, Virginia, broken dams led to significant flash flooding.